+- Achieve

-- Achieve and have done, even though they were difficult
+- Have done even though they were difficult

-- Are good at and know a lot about
+- Are good at

+- Know a lot about

-- Can help others with
+- Can help others with.

 You can include compliments you have been given and anything that shows you have been appreciated.
-Perhaps consider the kind of things you might encourage a friend to write on a job application if they wanted to show off their best qualities.

 Don't set the standard too high.
 For example, being a good listener does not mean you need to be ready to listen to your friends' troubles 100% of the time, even if you are feeling really low or in pain.